Neuroscience—An Interdepartmental Major

 Neuroscience explores how the brain and nervous system function to generate behavior, emotion and cognition.
 Neuroscience is highly interdisciplinary, integrating biology, psychology, chemistry, physics and computer science.
 Exploring the complexity of the nervous system requires analyses at multiple levels.
 Neuroscientists investigate how genes and molecules regulate nerve cell function (cellular/molecular neuroscience), explore how neural systems produce integrated behaviors (behavioral neuroscience), seek to understand how neural substrates create mental processes and thought (cognitive neuroscience) and use mathematics and computer models to comprehend brain function (computational neuroscience).
 In studying how the brain and nervous system function normally, neuroscientists also hope to better understand devastating neurological and psychiatric disorders.

-Course descriptions for each department—Neuroscience, Biology, Chemistry, Computer Science, Physics, and Psychology—can be found in the courses browser.
+Course descriptions for each department—Neuroscience, Biology, Chemistry, Computer Science, Physics, and Psychology—can be found in the course browser.

 The major in neuroscience offers three areas of concentration: